astronomite2/Fire-Arena-Game/techspec.md

 ### Player
 - `PlayerController` class
   - Represents the player circle
-  - Handles player movement based on WASD input
+  - `handlesMovement()` handles player movement based on WASD input
-  - Calculates player speed and acceleration based on inertia
+  - `handlePhysics` calculates player speed and acceleration based on inertia; applies friction to slow down player when no keys are pressed; calculates player movement and momentum
-  - Manages player energy/health
+  - `updateEnergy()` manages player energy/health
-  - Detects collisions with enemies and the lava border
+  - `checkDeath()` detects collisions with enemies and the lava border
-- `PlayerPhysics` class
-  - Calculates player movement and momentum
-  - Applies friction to slow down player when no keys are pressed
+  - `handleCollision()` Handles energy depletion when colliding with enemies
   - `handleCollisionAnimation()` handles the animation when players collide

 ### Arena
 - `ArenaView` class